 - 1. For tenure-track positions, department chair submits a position request to the provost (see pages 2-3 and Form in Appendix A).
-For non-tenure track positions, department chair submits written request for position (See page 3). - 2.
-In consultation with the president, provost reviews request and may authorize search. - 3.
-After final search committee members (including outside member and equity guide for tenure-track searches) are approved by the provost or associate dean, the search chair provides Sherry Docherty with search committee names to gain access to Hirezon (our online application platform) for application materials. - 4.
-Search chair completes the DiversityEdu online training. - 5.
-Search chair or designee from the committee attends a scheduled group Faculty Search Meeting to discuss search strategy and procedures. - 6.
-Search Committee drafts position advertisement (see pages 3-4 and example in Appendix B), completes the Recruitment Strategies Form (see pages 4-5 and Appendix C), and develops the search criteria (see page 5 and example in Appendix D) to be reviewed by provost or associate dean - 7.
-Search committee and Academic Affairs actively advertises the position based on the plan set forth by the search committee in the Recruitment Strategy Form. - 8.
-Using the search criteria, the search committee conducts an initial review of applications and submits a chart with recommendations of candidates for phone interviews to provost or associate dean (see p.
-6 and example in Appendix E). - 9.
-Search committee develops questions for phone/video conference interview and submits these to the provost or associate dean for review and feedback (see example questions in Appendix F). - 10.
-Phone/video conference interviews are conducted, the recommendation chart is updated for finalists, and the chart is submitted to the provost or associate dean for review (see pages 6-7). - 11.
-Following approval, the search chair invites finalists for campus interviews and coordinates itineraries (see pages 7-8 and example itineraries for tenure-track candidates in Appendix G and fellow/visiting candidates in Appendix H). - 12.
-Search committee submits list of strengths and weaknesses of each finalist to provost or associate dean, who may contact the search chair for conversation about the assessment (see page 8). - 13.
-Provost or associate dean extends offer to candidate and keeps the search chair updated. - 14.
+For non-tenure track positions, department chair submits written request for position to provost (See page 3).
+In consultation with the president, provost reviews request and may authorize search. - 2.
+After final search committee members (including outside member and equity guide for tenure-track searches) are approved by the provost or associate dean, the search chair provides Sherry Docherty with search committee names to gain access to Hirezon (our online application platform) for application materials. - 3.
+Search chair completes the DiversityEdu online training (email invitation will be sent for this training). - 4.
+Search chair or designee from the committee attends a scheduled group Faculty Search Meeting to discuss search strategy and procedures. - 5.
+Search Committee drafts position advertisement (see page 4 and example in Appendix B), completes the Recruitment Strategies Form (see p 5, Appendix C, and Word Version), and develops the search criteria (see page 5 and example in Appendix D) to be reviewed by provost or associate dean (cc Sherry Docherty). - 6.
+Search committee and Academic Affairs actively advertises the position based on the plan set forth by the search committee in the Recruitment Strategy Form. - 7.
+Using the search criteria, the search committee conducts an initial review of applications and submits a chart with recommendations of candidates for phone interviews to provost or associate dean (cc Sherry Docherty; see p.
+6 and example in Appendix F).
+Appendix E provides an example template that search committee can adapt for their internal review of candidates (Word version posted on Academic Affairs website). - 8.
+Search committee reviews questions not to ask and then develops questions for phone/video interview and submits these to the provost or associate dean for review and feedback (example questions in Appendix G). - 9.
+Phone/video conference interviews are conducted, the recommendation chart is updated for finalists, and the chart is submitted to the provost or associate dean for review (cc Sherry Docherty; see pages 6-7). - 10.
+Following approval, the search chair invites finalists for campus interviews and coordinates itineraries (see pages 7-8 and example itineraries in Appendix H for tenure-track and Appendix I for fellow/visiting candidates). - 11.
+Search committee submits list of strengths and weaknesses of each finalist within the established search criteria to provost or associate dean (cc Sherry Docherty), who may contact the search char for conversation about the assessment (see page 8).
+Appendix K provides an example template that search committees can adapt for this purpose (Word version posted on Academic Affairs website). - 12.
+Provost or associate dean extends offer to candidate and keeps the search chair updated. - 13.
 After search chair is notified that a candidate has accepted the position, department welcomes the new colleague to Augustana.
 After a signed compensation agreement letter is received by Academic Affairs, the Department Chair will be notified.
-At this time, the Department Chair can email Registrar's Office (copy provost and Michelle Heinrichs) to provide the course schedule for new colleague. - 15.
+At this time, the Department Chair can email Registrar's Office (cc provost and Michelle Heinrichs) to provide the course schedule for new colleague. - 14.
 After the search is completed, the search chair should send their notes and the notes of search committee members that are not otherwise captured in the search materials to Academic Affairs for storage and eventual destruction after three years (see Record Retention Issues on page 10).